 Of course alot depends on how good your program is.
 You also have a limited amount of memory on the cartridge.
-(Typically 64 KBytes or 128 KBytes of RAM and under 2 MBytes of ROM for the game program.)
+(Typically 256 kilobits (32 KBytes) or 512 kilobits (64 KBytes) or 1 megabit (128 KBytes) of RAM and under 2 MBytes of ROM for the game program.)
 The images drawn by the FX fit in the RAM on the cartridge itself, and the Super NES itself is told to periodically stop the Super FX in its tracks and read the finished image.
 This is then shown on your TV until the next is ready.
 (A form of double buffering.)

-Even in the worst case (16-bit x 16-bit multiply) it can return a result within a handful of cycles.
-Pixel plotting is faster than that.
+Even in the worst case (16-bit x 16-bit multiply with a 32-bit result) it can return a result in 9 cycles.
+A smaller 8-bit x 8-bit multiply is 2 cycles.
+Pixel plotting is fast as long as its pixel buffers are used efficiently.
 So performance, if doing nothing but math, is still in the millions of operations/second.
 There is no instruction-level paralellism, so don't expect more than 1 operation per cycle in the best case.
-For the math-impaired, that means AT MOST 21 million operations/second on the fastest Super FX 2.
+For the math-impaired, that means AT MOST 21 million operations/second on the fastest Super FX chip.
+In real life, out of its 10.74 MHz chip StarFox can achieve a few MIPs (usually around 4 on the map screen) and faster games can do more.
+DOOM, one of most lambasted games, is actually impressive.
+It achieves the best cache utilization of any game I've looked at so far and can routinely hit 7-12 MIPs on a per-frame basis.
 Today of course $10 will buy you a chip that can do tens of billions of operations/second and decode a DVD but that's progress for you.

 This means if you want 20 frames per second in a game you have a budget of--at most--a million or so operations per frame.
 Actually less since the Super FX has to be halted when the SNES is reading the results.